Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Distortion--Rate Region of Gauss--Markov Process Multi-Tracking

-We construct an inner bound using the optimal greedy scheme.
-In this scheme all the quantizers are assumed to be minimum mean square error (MMSE) quantizers.
-We note that the quantized values of such quantizers are uncorrelated with the resulting quantization errors.
+We construct an inner bound using the optimal greedy scheme, which amounts to the classical causal DPCM scheme.
+In this scheme all the quantizers are assumed to be MMSE quantizers, whose quantized values are well known to be uncorrelated with the resulting quantization errors.